soualidjerbi/PortKnocker-Qt/README.md

 # PortKnocker-Qt

-PortKnocker-Qt is a GUI Full-Python utility developed with th Qt Framework to enable opening/closing a specific port configuration on your server.
+PortKnocker-Qt is a GUI Full-Python utility developed with the Qt Framework to enable opening/closing a specific port configuration on your server.

 ## License